The Church Year: June 23, 2012

-Today is Thursday of the 4th week of Easter.
-The liturgical color is red.
+Today is Saturday of the 11th week of Ordinary Time.
+The liturgical color is green.

 Saints & Celebrations: